owulveryck/blog/content/post/securing-the-api-with-JWT.md

 It is a [widely spread mechanism](https://www.google.fr/trends/explore#q=json%20web%20token) to access web services.

-_Note_ JWT is not an authentication framework by itself, and in this post I will assume that the authentication is done via a webservice that will simply reply `true` or `false` to authorize the user to use the API.
+_Note:_  JWT is not an authentication framework by itself, and in this post I will assume that the authentication is done via a webservice that will simply reply `true` or `false` to authorize the user to use the API.